-Fermentation time: approx. 7 days (depending on the desired PH-value)
+Fermentation time: approx. 7 days (depending on the desired PH value)

-Tips & tricks for kombucha fermentation
+Tips & Tricks for Kombucha Fermentation

-Do's & Don'ts in tea selection
+Do's & Don'ts in the tea selection

-- If you use fruit tea or tea other than black, green or white tea - only mix with it - not pure!
+- If you use fruit tea or tea other than black, green or white tea - only mix it - not pure!

 Hygiene & cleanliness

-The best water for making tea
+The best water for boiling the tea

 Kombucha Storage & Kombucha Care

-FAQs: Make your own Kombucha drink
+FAQs: Make your own kombucha drink

-Can Kombucha be dangerous?
+Can kombucha be dangerous?

 How much kombucha is healthy?

-Can you split the kombucha mushroom?
+Can you divide the kombucha mushroom?

-Which tea is suitable for Kombucha?
+Which tea is suitable for kombucha?

-- White tea: Silver needle, Shou-Mei, Oolong tea
+- White tea: silver needle, shou mei, oolong tea

 - Green tea: Sencha & Matcha, New Spring, Chun Mee